Estimation procedure for HAL, the Highly Adaptive Lasso

 User-specified sequence of values of the regularization

 parameter for the lasso L1 regression.
-If NULL
+If NULL, the default sequence

 optimal value of this regularization parameter will be selected with